 Surviving to thriving:

-My commitment to recovery in the immediacy of daily living is in raising awareness, inspiring change, transforming the way people view and understand addiction through my work as a therapist, combined with the methodologies of holistic compassionate therapies and cutting-edge neuro-bio-science.
+My commitment to raising awareness, inspiring change, transforming the way people view and understand addiction through my work as a therapist, combined with the methodologies biopsychosocial holistic therapies.

 My recovery tribe is global.
 We are anonymous.
 We commit to engaging in abstinence based strategies that work if you work them.
 If you do anything today that is about changing how you live your life – approach this with love as the anchor and you will sail into the winds of change with courage.

-I work as a Hypno-psychotherapist (CHP/NC) and do my best to live consciously conscious.
+I do my best to be well.
 I am a former Magazine Editor (Mode, Australia) Art Director, Film/Video Producer and Author.

-My introduction into insight meditation practice began with a chance conversation with Ravi Shankar – backstage after a concert, in the late 60’s when I was a young teen-age girl with a love of fashion, music, beauty, surfing and surfers.
+My introduction into insight meditation practice began with a chance conversation with Ravi Shankar – backstage after a concert, in the late 60’s, a typical teen-ager, with a love of fashion, music, beauty, surfing and surfers.

-I asked Ravi Shankar how his musicians knew how to harmonise – he smiled and said “We tune-in to one another by a learned sense of knowing…” and went onto to suggest I read the Bhagavad Gita, and that I must, one day travel to India.
-I have done both many times and probably will continue to until it time to leave this life divine…
+After my first introduction to classical Indian music, I asked Ravi Shankar how his musicians knew how to harmonise – he smiled and said “We tune-in to one another by a learned sense of knowing…” and went onto to suggest I learn how to meditate , read the Bhagavad Gita, and that I must, one day travel to India.

-Life is beautiful when we choose health and happiness.
 Awareness is an evolving process, a blend of psychology, mythology, eastern & western philosophy and meditation disciplines, and practices.
+Meditation is my respite from chaos, negativity and unhappiness.

-Addiction and or addictive behaviours are composed of the following three elements: obsession or preoccupation, a felt sense of being out of control, and continuation of a behavior despite adverse physical or psychological consequences.
+Addiction and or addictive behaviours are composed of the following three elements: obsession or preoccupation, a felt sense of being out of control: the continuation of a behavior despite adverse physical or psychological consequences.

 ASAM- American Society Addiction Medicine states that addiction is a primary, chronic disease of brain reward, motivation, memory and related circuitry.